This post may contain affiliate links.

 Despite being a fan of fermented fish stock and kefir for a long time, I only began thinking about fermented vegetables last summer.
-As people in my raw feeding group started talking about fermenting vegetables, I became curious about the benefits for my dogs.
+As people in raw feeding groups started talking about fermenting vegetables, I became curious about the benefits for my dogs.
 Would adding fermented foods to Rodrigo's diet help his gut health?

 - FullBucket Daily Canine Powder

-- Olewo Carrots
+- Olewo Carrots (when needed)

 Benefits of Fermented Vegetables for Dogs